theexperiential/Owlette/README.md

     python owlette_tray.py

+## Uninstallation 🗑️

+To uninstall the Owlette service, run the following command as an administrator:

+    python owlette_service.py remove

+This will remove the Owlette service from your system.

 ## 🐞 Troubleshooting

 Logs are stored in `_service.log` for the service and `_email.log` for the email notifications.
 Check these logs for debugging information.